 By this stage, Romania was a failed country.
 Food and energy shortages were so serious that even hospitals suffered power cuts as there was no fuel for their generators: new born babies on ventilators and adults on life-support died.

-Always a city whose people were better informed than the rest of the country (they could watch Yugoslav television) the population of Timisoara staged the first of many demonstrations on December 16, 1989 initially in protest at the demotion and transfer (for openly opposing the Nicolae Ceausescu regime) of a popular local Hungarian priest, Laszlo Tokes.
+Always a city whose people were better informed than the rest of the country (they could watch Yugoslav television) the population of Timisoara staged the first of many demonstrations on December 16, 1989 initially in protest at the demotion and transfer (for openly opposing the Nicolae Ceausescu regime) of a popular local Hungarian pastor, Laszlo Tokes.

 Quickly however, the demonstrations became political, and spread.
 On December 17 tens of thousands gathered in front of the city’s Orthodox Cathedral.
 Ceausescu ordered the army to fire on the protestors, which it did.
 There were many deaths.
 The protestors dispersed and the next day the city was calm, with soldiers and secret policemen everywhere; Ceausescu proceeded with a planned two-day state visit to Iran.